Houston Semi-Truck Accident Lawyer

 - Poor Training

 Many 18-wheeler drivers have a commercial driver’s license and are allowed out on the road.
 Simply having a CDL is insufficient training in operating an 80,000-pound truck.
-Motor carriers must ensure that their drivers are adequately trained and safely use the big rigs.
+Motor carriers must ensure that their drivers are adequately trained and use the big rigs safely.
 Ongoing safety training must be a part of all trucking company operations.
 This is something that an experienced 18-Wheeler Accident Attorney will look into first.

-Commercial trucking companies must make sure that their vehicles are safe to operate.
-These standards are set forth by the Federal Motor Carrier Safety Administration.
-Big rig drivers must inspect their tractor-trailers every day.
-Additionally, they must check their loads to ensure that they are secured.
-Furthermore, federal regulations require truck drivers to inspect the truck before any trip.
-The truck driver must inspect the following:
+Commercial trucking companies must ensure that their vehicles are safe to operate.
+These standards are set forth by the Federal Motor Carrier Safety Administration (FMCSA).
+Drivers must inspect their tractor-trailers daily, check loads to ensure they are secure, and inspect the truck before any trip.
+The driver must inspect the following:

 - Air Lines and compressor